 Best of the Beaten Track

-A ferry ride on Sydney Harbour is compulsory.
+A ferry ride on Sydney Harbour is top of the list of compulsory things to do in the capital.
 This could be a trip to Manly’s beach and flashy, superficial shopping strip or, my preference, to Watson’s Bay, calling at little jetties along the way.
 Once you’re there, Doyle’s Seafood Restaurant is famous and, if you don’t want to pay for a seat, their takeaway fish and chips on the beach is a good lunch option.

-Climbing the Sydney Harbour Bridge is popular, despite costing $188 minimum.
-Walking or cycling across the world’s biggest toast rack is free, and the view and athletic achievement are almost the same.
+Climbing the Sydney Harbour Bridge is popular, despite costing a small fortune.
+Walking or cycling across the world’s biggest toast rack is free however, and the view and athletic achievement are almost the same.

 Of course you want to see the Sydney Opera House, and the historic Rocks area nearby is now almost completely given over to tourist shops and restaurants.
 Modern Darling Harbour is a major attraction, with its excellent Sydney Aquarium, less excellent Star City Casino and predictable souvenir shops.